Chris Hillman

 0-CTRL Controller

-by 0-CTRL Controller | reviewed by Dana Gumbiner
+BY 0-CTRL Controller | reviewed by Dana Gumbiner

 This thing is beautifully bat-shit crazy.
 The 0-CTRL is a patchable step sequencer and touch-sensitive tabletop control surface designed tobe used primarily with Eurorack-standard modular gear (or anything that can accept CV [control voltage]).
 Unlike quite a few othermoderncontrollers out there,...